MikeXydas/Data-Bites/README.md

 I achieve this using the [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion) metric which penalties higher complexity models (higher degree polynomials).

+I then proceed to evaluate other models such as [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average).

-A simple polynomial regression will not be the perfect model since it won't be able to capture events like lockdowns but the simplicity allows us of more interpretable results which I am aiming to explore.
+A simple time series forecasting model will not be the perfect model since it won't be able to capture events like lockdowns but the simplicity allows us of more interpretable results which I am aiming to explore.